n-mo92/nm_forest_thesis/README.md

 ### Output preview

 *For RQ1: Forest consensus map (a) with examples of Natura 2000 sites with no consensus on forest presence (b) and full consensus on forest presence (c).
-Note the map itself is output by code in this repository, but I created this particular figure in QGIS*
+Note the map itself is output by code in this repository, but I created this particular figure in QGIS.*

 <img src="other/figure_selection/rq1_main_consenus_summary_map.png" alt="forest consensus map" width="525" height="375" />